attadanta/rdf-mapper/README.md

 ### Property Map

 The property map is a sequence of data property and object property definitions.
-Both types should give a URL pattern in an `uri` element and an `id` that references the index of the mapped property.
+Both types should indicate a URL pattern in the `uri` element identifying the property.

 Values are encoded differently in data properties and object properties.
 Data property mappings _may_ indicate a `type` URL in order to build a